-Shares of common stock represented by proxies received will be voted: (1) unless authority is withheld, for the election of the nominees listed on page 4 as directors; (2) unless otherwise specified, for approval of the appointment of Ernst & Young LLP as the Company's independent public accountants for the ensuing year; (3) unless otherwise specified, for the approval of the proposal to reincorporate the Company in the State of Delaware; and (4) unless otherwise specified, against the shareholder proposal to amend the Company's Bylaws to restore cumulative voting.
+Shares of common stock represented by proxies received will be voted: (1) unless authority is withheld, for the election of the nominees listed on page 4 as directors; (2) unless otherwise specified, for approval of the appointment of Ernst & Young LLP as the Company's independent public accountants for the ensuing year; (3) unless otherwise specified, for the approval of the proposals to reincorporate the Company in the State of Delaware which include certain anti-takeover measures in the Delaware Certificate and Delaware Bylaws; and (4) unless otherwise specified, against the shareholder proposal to amend the Company's Bylaws to restore cumulative voting.
 Management knows of no other matters to be brought before the meeting.
-In the event that one or more of the nominees listed on page 4 should become unavailable to serve as a director for any reason, the proxy holders will vote the shares for such other person, if any, as shall be designated by the Board of Directors.
+In the event that one or more of the nominees listed on page 4 should become unavailable to serve as a director for any reason, the proxy holders will vote the shares for such other person, if any, as shall be designated by the Board.